aws/eks-anywhere/manager/README.md

   "allowed_contexts": ["yyyyyy@zzzzz"]
 }
 ```
 * `default_registry`: your own registry where you want to push the controller images built by tilt.
-If using ECR, you will need to create the repository in advance (repo name is `cluster-controller`, same as the var `IMG` in the Tiltfile).
+If using ECR, you will need to create the repository in advance (repo name is `eks-a-controller-manager`, same as the var `IMG` in the Tiltfile).
 You will need to be authenticated and have permissions to push images.
 Example for ECR:
 ```sh
 aws ecr-public get-login-password --region ${REGION} | docker login --username AWS --password-stdin public.ecr.aws/${REGISTRY_ALIAS}
 ```